zmarafie/movie-recommender-example/README.md

 ---

-## License (Optional)
+## License
-This project is free to use and modify.
-You may add a formal open-source license like MIT if needed.
+This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).
+Feel free to use and modify it for personal or educational purposes.